CS033 is taught by Professor Tom Doeppner (twd). Lectures are held every Monday, Wednesday, and Friday, from 2:00 to 2:50 PM in Salomon DECI.

 All projects are due at 11:59 pm on the specified due date.
 To accept your handin, we must have a collaboration policy signed and dated.
 To check if you have turned one in, please check this form →

 Labs are released on Mondays and can be completed on your own or during lab hours.
 During lab hours, you will be able to work with others and get help from TAs.
-You must complete each lab and have it checked off by a TA during lab hours prior to the release of the following week's lab*.
+You must complete each lab and have it checked off by the end of the last lab hours prior to the release of the following week's lab*.
 Submissions during the week after that in which a lab was assigned will receive half credit.

 *This means that the Sunday 2-4 lab time is the last available slot to get your labs checked off for full credit.

-Lectures are held every Monday, Wednesday, and Friday, from 2 to 2:50 PM in Macmillan Hall 117.
+Lectures are held every Monday, Wednesday, and Friday, from 2 to 2:50 PM in Salomon DECI.

 |Sept 14||Intro to C||Chapter 1||[Notes][Full]||Video|

 |Sept 19||Intro to C||Chapter 1||[Notes][Full]||Video|

 |Sept 21||Data Representation||Chapter 2||[Notes][Full]||Video|